material-motion/material-motion/specifications/runtime/transaction.md

 ## Overview

 A transaction aggregates requests for plans to be assigned to targets.
 Transactions are meant to be committed to a [Scheduler](scheduler.md).
+Transactions are **ephemeral**.
+Transactions should be as "dumb" as possible; a reasonable implementation is no more than a log of requested operations and their parameters.

 Printable tech tree/checklist: